validatedpatterns/docs/building-vps/getting-started.md

 The validated patterns framework is much more of a best practice of structuring the various configuration assets and integrating with GitOps and DevOps tools.

-Therefore the question really is: how do I move my successful architecture solution into a sustainable GitOps/DevOps framework?
+Therefore the question really is: How do I move my successful architecture solution into a sustainable GitOps/DevOps framework?
 And that is what we are going to do in this section.

 # Moving to the validated patterns framework

-One of the first things that you should do is look at your current implementation of your workload and identify the kubernetes manifests that are involved in order to run the workloads.
+One of the first things that you should do is look at your current implementation of your workload and identify the Kubernetes manifests that are involved in order to run the workloads.

 ## When and how to use `values-` files